bomonike/bomonike.github.io/nft.md

 <img alt="ipfs-vs-http-383x222.png from eraser.io" width="383" height="222" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1737126071/ipfs-vs-http-383x222_dsvqgn.png" />

-This distribution of content means that, once added, files can't be deleted from it (by government censors).
+This distribution of content means that, once added, files can't be deleted from it (by government censors). immutable.

 1. To create a temporary link to a file's content only on your local Machine, use this web page: